dehannis/emberbeta/LATEST_HUME_CONFIG_PROMPT.md

 - Person/place/event mentioned → fetch_entity
 - Year or theme mentioned → fetch_memories_by_topic
 - Feeling mentioned ("happy memories", "sad times") → fetch_memories_by_emotion

+### After fetch_entity returns multiple matches

+ If fetch_entity returns `multiple_matches: true`, ask the user to clarify:

+- "I found a few memories with that name.
+Do you mean [option A] or [option B]?"
+- Use the hints to help them distinguish
+- Once they clarify, call fetch_entity again with the specific name

 ### Storing (after gathering enough context)